CLIP: Emma Watson, Selena Gomez, & Britney Spears ’marry’ themselves?

 Most Viral MomentsSee More

-Emma Watson, Selena Gomez, & Britney Spears ’marry’ themselves?
-Prominent celebrities like Emma Watson, Selena Gomez, and Britney Spears have been promoting a unique trend known as ‘sologamy’—the act of marrying oneself.
-It raises intriguing questions: What motivates individuals to embrace this concept, and why do their friends support it?
-Is it a quest for celebration and material symbols without the traditional commitment that marriage entails?
-Marriage, traditionally grounded in values like faith, family, and self-sacrifice, is undergoing a radical transformation that resonates with many young people today.
-Join us as we explore this thought-provoking trend that’s capturing the imagination of a new generation.
+Prominent figures like Emma Watson, Selena Gomez, and Britney Spears have been endorsing a unique phenomenon known as ‘sologamy’—the act of marrying oneself.
+This raises intriguing questions: What motivates individuals to embrace this concept, and why do their friends support it?
+Is it a quest for the celebration and symbolism of marriage without the traditional commitment it signifies?
+Marriage, traditionally founded on values like faith, family, and self-sacrifice, is undergoing a significant shift that resonates with many young people today.
+Join us as we delve into this unconventional trend that’s captivating a new generation.

 HELP US FIGHT THE LIES OF THE MAINSTREAM MEDIA AND SPREAD THE TRUTH AROUND THE WORLD: https://give.lifesitenews.com